okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 ## See also

-For a general introduction to Okta Inline Hooks, see [Inline Hooks](/docs/concepts/inline-hooks/).
+For a general introduction to Okta inline hooks, see [inline hooks](/docs/concepts/inline-hooks/).

 For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/reference/api/inline-hooks/).